Best of the Letters From 2004

 April 7, 2004

 Keep an eye on the posted MOA especially in the chapter about the church.
-It is possible that it will be changed from what was written by HWA to allow for the appearance of a new “prophet” in the end time.
-It would be a major offence to members if Gerald Flurry dared to change the books of HWA now that he can.
-I read that he disfellowshipped a member who dared to post the works for free on line a while back and put out a CD of HWA’s unabridged works.
+It is possible that it will be changed from what was written by HWA to allow for the appearance of a new “prophet” in the end-time.
+It would be a major offense to members if Gerald Flurry dared to change the books of HWA now that he can.
+I read that he disfellowshipped a member who dared to post the works for free online a while back and put out a CD of HWA’s unabridged works.
 Flurry has felt free to change so much of what HWA taught with the excuse that “he could not understand” what was going to happen after he died.
 That is, after all, one of the charges he made against Tkach.

 I just looked in the original copy of MOA in the chapter “Mystery of the Church.”
 Under the subhead “One Church with One Government” is the following paragraph: “The prophets set in the foundation of the Church are those of the Old Testament, whose writings were used to form a considerable part of New Testament and gospel teaching and functioning.
 No prophets are mentioned as having either administrative, executive or preaching functions in the New Testament Church.”
 I believe that the entire books are available online at the PCG website.
 At least that is what we were told.
 I would not be surprised if Flurry doesn’t change that paragraph very soon, if not already.
 There are a few places where HWA stated that the revelation was complete in the Bible, and that there was no further need for prophets.
 It might be worth looking into. –Former PCG member